-- Your annual revenue is the amount of money your company earns from sales over a year; it does not include costs and expenses.
+- Annual revenue is the total amount of money your company earns from business operations in a year before any deductions for returns, the cost of goods you sold and expenses.

-- To calculate your annual revenue, you multiply the quantity of each product you sold by its sale price, and then add each product’s annual sales to determine your gross annual revenue.
+- To calculate your annual revenue, multiply the quantity of each product sold by its sale price, and then add each product’s annual sales to determine your gross annual revenue.

 What is annual revenue?

-Key takeaway: Annual revenue is all the money your company earns from sales activity during a given year before costs and expenses are subtracted.
+Key takeaway: Annual revenue is everything your company earns from sales activity during a given year before subtracting costs and business expenses.

 How to calculate annual revenue